michaelelrom/community/CONTRIBUTING.md

 We welcome and appreciate contributions to our project!
 To ensure high-quality and consistent contributions, please follow the guidelines below.

 ## What We Look For

 - Workflows:
     - Examples - Examples of how to perform reusable generic tasks.
     - Sample Use Cases - An example of an orchestrated workflow that utilizes your contribution example.
+    - When submitting a Sample Use Case, include a corresponding Operations Manager Automation and Trigger (_when applicable_).
+- Golden Configuration:
+    - Template examples that illustrate an OS or the consumption of an API (in the case of API Compliance).
+- OpenAPIs:
+    - Version 2.x or 3.x of OpenAPI.
+- LCM Resource Models:
+    - Examples of Use Cases resource models.

 When submitting your contribution, please make sure it includes the following: